Khush-3105/100-Days-of-Coding/Day 1/Greatest Common Divisor of Strings - Leetcode.md

 String = "ABAB" OR "ABABABAB" OR "ABABABABABAB"...

-Divisor = "AB"
+Divisor = "AB" OR "ABABAB"
-        = "ABABAB"

 For the given string all the divisors are mentioned above.

 GCD = "ABABAB"

 As it is the longest divisor for all the strings.

 ---